-Sarah loves collaborating with playwrights and developing new work.
-Favorite collaborations include working with esteemed writers Joan Tewkesbury (screenwriter of Robert Altman’s Nashville) on Retrospective, Hannah Rittner on The Unbelievers, Three Women Mourning the Apocalypse and the development of Elijah and Cheri Magid, with whom she recently co-created a one woman play A Poem and a Mistake that contends with the 50 sexual assaults in Ovid’s Metamorphoses.
-It premiered as a film/play hybrid in 2021 at the Australian Centre for Contemporary Art (ACCA), and the Sydney Herald said “You’ll never think of classical literature again without these women coming into your head.”
+Sarah loves working with playwrights and developing new work.
+Favorite collaborations include working with Joan Tewkesbury (screenwriter of Robert Altman’s Nashville) on Retrospective, Hannah Rittner on The Unbelievers, Three Women Mourning the Apocalypse and most recently Cheri Magid, with whom she has been developing a one woman play A Poem and a Mistake that contends with the 50 sexual assaults in Ovid’s Metamorphoses.
+The Sydney Herald said “You’ll never think of classical literature again without these women coming into your head.”
+Other theatre credits include: Roundabout, American Repertory Theatre, Urban Stages, 59E59, Portland Center Stage, Capital Rep, and more.

 Sarah is a company member of The Actors Center, Subway Token Films, and has an MFA in Acting from American Repertory Theatre / Moscow Art Theatre School at Harvard University.